oftomorrow/stock-prediction-lr/README.md

 ####Download the data

-1. Clone this repo to your computer.
+1. Run `stock-prediction`.
 2. Get into the folder using `cd stock-prediction`.
+3. Clone this repo to your computer.
-3. Run `mkdir data`.
+4. Run `mkdir data`.
-4. Switch into the data directory using `cd data`.
+5. Switch into the data directory using `cd data`.
-5. Download the data files from [Google Finance](https://www.google.com/finance) into the data directory.
+6. Download the data files from [Google Finance](https://www.google.com/finance) into the data directory.
   * It's recommended to download all the data from first date to last.
   * Change `DATA_FILENAME` variable to your data file name in `settings.py`.
-6. Switch back into the stock-prediction directory using `cd ..`.
+7. Switch back into the stock-prediction directory using `cd ..`.

 ####Install the requirements